 Director of Operations & Maintenance

-The O&M Department is responsible for operating the Water Authority’s aqueduct system; ensuring facility security and emergency preparedness; and maintaining and managing the fleet and various other assets.
-The department controls water deliveries to meet member agency demands; manages dam and reservoir operations; ensures water quality; oversees water treatment plant and power generation operations; maintains all vehicles and heavy equipment; provides electro-mechanical support; implements the Aqueduct Protection Program; complies with all applicable environmental regulations; and develops and manages computerized Supervisory Control and Data Acquisition and system maintenance programs.
+The Water Authority’s O&M Department is responsible for operating the aqueduct system; ensuring facility security and emergency preparedness; and maintaining and managing the fleet and various other assets.
+The department controls water deliveries to meet member agency demands; manages dam and reservoir operations; ensures water quality; oversees water treatment plant and power generation operations; maintains all vehicles and heavy equipment; and implements the Aqueduct Protection Program, among other functions.

 Director of Water Resources

 The Water Resources Department is responsible for water supply planning and long-term facilities planning.
 The department also administers the water Shortage and Drought Response Program; provides member agency assistance in local supply development; engages in regulatory advocacy and regulation development; manages Water Authority involvement in the San Diego Integrated Regional Water Management Plan and grants administration; and ensures environmental regulatory compliance of Water Authority programs and projects.